-6.3 Public Service Accessibility Point in Prehospital Medicine
+6.3 The Public Service Access Point (911 Dispatch) in Prehospital Medicine

 Karen Piette, MHS, CMA

-In order to work as an EMD, a background in healthcare is not a necessity.
-Often individuals who are EMD’s worked in various settings such as law enforcement prior to becoming an EMD.
-While there are certifications that vary from state to state, a degree and certification are not necessary in order to work in the field as an EMD.
+To work as an EMD, a background in healthcare is not required.
+Many EMDs have prior experience in fields such as law enforcement.
+While certifications vary by state, a degree or certification is typically not required to work as an EMD.

 definition